Return to Koh Chang Beaches

 Outside Banpu Resort

 Still on the sand but heading the opposite way and south from the concrete walkway, you can walk right to the end of the northern section of White Sands Beach.
-Along the way, you pass restaurants and bars such as 15 Palms, Sabay Bar, Sun and Soul, Mac Bar, Himmel at Koh Chang Princess, Tapas Bar, Beach Tango, Tiger Den and Sea Bar as well as the beach-side entrances to the larger resorts of Cookies Hotel, Mac Resort, Koh Chang Lagoon Resort, Kacha Resort, Banpu Resort, Bamboo and Apple Beachfront.
+Along the way, you pass restaurants and bars such as 15 Palms, Sabay Bar, Sun and Soul, Mac Bar, Tapas Bar, Tiger Den, Babarra, Beach Tango and Sea Bar as well as the beach-side entrances (and restaurants) to the larger resorts of Cookies Hotel, Mac Resort, Koh Chang Lagoon Resort , Kacha Resort, Banpu Resort, Bamboo and Apple Beachfront.
 There are bungalows too at Sangtawan, next door to 15 Palms and at the far end Tantawan and Sang Arun.

 Tables and chairs are laid out on the beach by each of these spots, making a great place to break from the sea and sun for lunch or at night, with their low lights and candles, enjoy dinner to the sound of the waves.

-At that southern end, you can emerge back onto the main street via another beach walkway by the boutique-style small hotel, Du Talay, which also has a nice restaurant overlooking the sand.
+At that southern end, you can emerge back onto the main street via another beach walkway by the in-house restaurant of the boutique-style small hotel, Du Talay.

 main road-koh-chang